 Some other challenges that manufacturers face when they want to go green are the need for more incentives and regulations.
 The government doesn’t provide any incentives for going green, and there needs to be more regulation on what needs to be done to become more environmentally friendly.

 Benefits of Sustainable Manufacturing

 Going green is scientifically proven to improve air quality, reduce greenhouse gas emissions, and save energy.
 More and more people are incorporating this ideology into their everyday lives by recycling, using environmentally-friendly products, and eating less meat.

-Below are some of the best ways manufacturing companies can go green and save money:
+Below are some of the best ways sustainable manufacturing companies can go green and save money:

 1. Reduce energy consumption

 Manufacturers may want to explore how a company can save money and resources using an industrial energy management system.

 Industrial energy management systems ensure the building has the most efficient energy sources.
 Moreover, they are constantly innovating to find new ways to save on costs.